 This policy defines noncompliance that must be reported, specifies reporting deadlines, and describes how the reports will be evaluated and determinations made.
 It also defines when and how institutional officials and appropriate federal departments/agencies will be notified.

-- Study team noncompliance means any failure by the study team to follow (1) federal regulations, VA guidance, state laws or institutional policies relevant to human participants research, or (2) the determinations of the reviewing IRB as documented in the approved IRB application and supporting materials.
+- Study team noncompliance means any failure by the study team to follow (1) federal regulations, VA guidance (when applicable), state laws or institutional policies relevant to human participants research, or (2) the determinations of the reviewing IRB as documented in the approved IRB application and supporting materials.

-- Serious noncompliance includes failures to follow federal regulations, VA guidance, state laws or institutional policies relevant to human participants research or any determinations of the reviewing IRB and involves one or more of the following:
+- Serious noncompliance includes failure to follow federal regulations, VA guidance (when applicable), state laws or institutional policies relevant to human participants research or any determinations of the reviewing IRB and involves one or more of the following:

 - substantive harm or genuine risk of substantive harm to the safety, rights and welfare of research participants or others,